Part of Nova Aurora, clarity tools for people the legal system was never designed for. $14.99 launch · $24.99 regular · one draft · this site only

 Is this legal advice?

-No. Pro Se Check is a pre-filing checklist — we run clerk-acceptance checks only.
+No. Pro Se Check is a pre-filing checklist; we run clerk-acceptance checks only.
 We compare your draft against published court rules (the rules of civil procedure for the state or federal court you select, plus any county-local rules we've loaded) and flag formatting, signature-block, and certificate-of-service issues.
 We don't represent you, can't appear in court, and won't tell you whether to file or what to argue.
 For legal advice, consult an attorney licensed in the state where you intend to file.

 Will the clerk actually accept my filing if I pass?

-We check what a clerk checks — caption, signature block, certificate of service, page limits, font, margins, exhibit labels, notarization flags.
+We check what a clerk checks: caption, signature block, certificate of service, page limits, font, margins, exhibit labels, notarization flags.
 If every item passes, the procedural side is in shape.
 That said, individual clerks have discretion, local rules change, and judges can have their own preferences.
 A clean Pre-Filing Check Report substantially reduces the chance of being turned away at the window, but no tool can guarantee acceptance.
 When in doubt, call the District Clerk's office before you walk in.

-No — out of scope by design.
+No, that is out of scope by design.
 We never comment on whether your argument is persuasive, whether your case law is on point, whether your facts are legally sufficient, or whether you're likely to win.
 Evaluating the merit of a filing is the practice of law and requires a licensed attorney.
 The boundary is what keeps this tool on the right side of unauthorized-practice rules in every state.
 For substantive legal advice, LawHelp.org indexes free legal aid in every state, and your local law library's self-help center is a good in-person starting point.

 Which courts are supported at launch?

 State-baseline coverage: all 50 states + DC + U.S. Federal District Court.
 We run the state's rules of civil procedure (signature block, certificate of service, page limits, formatting) against your draft for any jurisdiction in this list.
 County-local deep coverage today: Travis County (Austin, TX) and Williamson County (Round Rock/Georgetown, TX).
 Phase 2 (months 3–6): Harris (Houston), Bexar (San Antonio), Dallas; Los Angeles & San Diego (CA); Miami-Dade & Broward (FL); New York County & Kings/Brooklyn (NY); Cook County (Chicago, IL); Maricopa (Phoenix, AZ); King (Seattle, WA).
-Adding a county is mostly a content task — if you tell us where you're filing, we'll prioritize it.
+Adding a county is mostly a content task; if you tell us where you're filing, we'll prioritize it.

 What if I'm filing in a court you don't support yet?